edespino/cloudberry-site/docs/sys-utilities/pg-dump.md

 **`--gp-syntax | --no-gp-syntax`**

-Use `--gp-syntax` to dump Cloudberry Database syntax in the `CREATE TABLE` statements.
-This allows the distribution policy (`DISTRIBUTED BY` or `DISTRIBUTED RANDOMLY` clauses) of a Cloudberry Database table to be dumped, which is useful for restoring into other Cloudberry Database systems.
-The default is to include Cloudberry Database syntax when connected to a Cloudberry Database system, and to exclude it when connected to a regular PostgreSQL system.
+Use `--gp-syntax` to dump Apache Cloudberry syntax in the `CREATE TABLE` statements.
+This allows the distribution policy (`DISTRIBUTED BY` or `DISTRIBUTED RANDOMLY` clauses) of a Apache Cloudberry table to be dumped, which is useful for restoring into other Apache Cloudberry systems.
+The default is to include Apache Cloudberry syntax when connected to a Apache Cloudberry system, and to exclude it when connected to a regular PostgreSQL system.

 **`--function-oids <oids>`**